Teresita de Castro

-Profile
+Early life and education

 De Castro's parents are Fortunato R. Leonardo and Maxima Jose of Parañaque.
 De Castro resides at Merville Subdivision, Parañaque.
 She is married to businessman Eduardo A. De Castro and they have three children: Maria Cherell, Christine Genevive, and Edouard Anthony.
 Her half-brother, Eduardo L. Leonardo works as executive assistant VI in Sandiganbayan.

 De Castro finished her grade school (1960) and high school education (valedictorian, 1964) at St. Paul College of Parañaque, and earned her political science degree (cum laude, 1968) and Bachelor of Laws (1972) at the University of the Philippines Diliman.
 She passed the Philippine Bar Examination of November, 1972 with bar rating of 80.9%.

+Early legal career

 She started her judicial career as a law clerk, legal and judicial assistant in the Supreme Court of the Philippines,(1973–1978).
 She was appointed DOJ State Counsel I and II (1978–1985), and promoted to senior state counsel (1985–1987), supervising state counsel, and chief of the Legal Staff (1988–1989).
 Before her Sandiganbayan appointment, De Castro was State Counsel V and Legal Staff head at the DOJ (1989–1995).

-De Castro was the Presiding Justice and Chair of the First Division, Sandiganbayan at the time of her appointment to the High Court.